danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 ## TODO
-* publish date in Jan?
-* intro needs work - from "dinner conversation" to what this post is actually about?
 * subtlety about F1 fuel optimization: https://las-motorsport.com/f1/blog/what-kind-of-fuel-do-f1-cars-use/17211/
 - in Metaphor section, explain about impossibility of driving at F1 speeds on city streets without injuries or property damage, and imagine you're still responsible/liable for that.
-- re: "We haven't gained the infrastructure, tooling, or organization designed around moving at that speed." - somewhere work in I'm sure that will all come in good time, but not quite there now?
 - F1 track: Run-off areas: Big areas around the track where cars can safely go if they spin or crash.
 Surface: Very smooth asphalt for grip
 - telemetry and F1? https://f1briefing.com/how-metrics-shape-f1-team-outcomes/ or https://www.veritasnewspaper.org/post/telemetry-in-f1-the-invisible-communication-between-car-and-pit
 * maybe work in safety analogy: F1 used to be extremely dangerous, but now it's much safer, thanks to technology: